Vyral/base-template/_posts/2018-09-14-we-listed-this-iconic-portland-landmark-the-poulsen-house--take-the-tour.md

 {% include youtube.html %}

 Today I want to give you a tour of my listing: the Poulsen House.
-Located in Portland at 3040 SE McLoughlin Boulevard, this iconic three-story American Queen Anne Style home is absolutely stunning.&nbsp;
+Located in Portland at 3040 SE McLoughlin Boulevard, this iconic three-story American Queen Anne Style home is absolutely stunning.

 Everyone who has crossed the Ross Island Bridge has seen this home's three-story turret balcony overlooking Portland.
 Built in 1892 by lumber tycoon Johan Paulsen, the home continues to stand proud after having been restored to its original glory with some much-needed updates mixed in as well.